 Early Reading in Key Stage One

-As children progress through the phonics programme and reach a standard as set out in the phonic screening at the end of Year 1, they move from phonic based reading books to those organised by book band colour.
-These allow children to continue to develop their sight vocabulary, fluency, accuracy and their comprehension skills.
+As children progress through the phonics programme and reach a standard, as set out in the phonic screening check at the end of Year 1, they move from phonic based reading books to those organised by book band colour.
+These allow children to develop their sight vocabulary, fluency, accuracy and their comprehension skills.

 Reading in Key Stage Two

 We use a whole class approach to the teaching of reading in Key Stage 2.
 We believe that all pupils should have access to high quality texts which will help them to develop their vocabularies, deepen their comprehension and instil a love of reading.

 Each day begins with a taught reading session in which the teacher will read a section of a text to the class who follow along in their individual copy.
 Sometimes pupils will read sections too.
 Questions are asked and vocabulary discussed as the reading takes place.
 Each session ends with an activity for the pupils to complete based on what they have heard.
 This may include completing a quick recall quiz, answering more thought provoking inference questions, vocabulary work, or work linked to the context, author or background of the book.